Log in

 Paying off a few smaller debts to get some wins.

-Then switching to the debt avalanche and paying off high interest rate debt next.
+Then switching to the debt avalanche.

 I used these tools to payoff: